kgillibrand/PIA-Port-Forwarding-Script/README.md

 # PIAScript
-Python script which updates firewall and torrent client ports based on a VPN forwarded port
+Small Python script forwards a port for a Private Internet Access vpn and prints the forwarded port.

 Now finished but not perfect, personal project, etc.